 Enter the destination URL

-Paste in your link URL, enter the anchor text to display with the link and select whether to open your link in a new window …
+Paste in the URL of your target link, add the anchor text to display with the link and choose whether to open your link in a new window/tab …

 (Insert/edit link tool)

 This function allows you to create internal links.
 Enter a word or keyword related to the page you want to hyperlink into the Search field.
 WordPress automatically begins searching for pages and posts containing those words …

 (Enter the search term to display related content)

 Click on the page or post you would like to link to, and the item’s URL will automatically be inserted into the URL field …

 (Click on the post or page you would like to link to in your content)

 Notice that the tool lets you link to pages or posts and shows you which item is what …